chriskmnds/mean-clean-2/README.md

 # MEAN clean app v.2

-Version 2 of the MEAN project configuration I use for development.
+V.2 of the MEAN build environment I use for development.
 Enhanced version with separate endpoints for the backend and frontend.
+The setup uses Gulp, Express, Angular, Jade, and Stylus, with autoreloading (see setup notes below for details).

 ## Setup